withLinda/LinkedIn-profile-scraper-extended/README.md

 The overlay pauses and retries automatically.
 If it persists, wait a few minutes before resuming.

 **No enrichment columns**
-Profiles without URNs (or private profiles) may not expose About/Experience/Education data—headers remain but cells show `-`.
+Profiles without URNs (or private profiles) may not expose enrichment data—headers remain but cells show `-`.
+Even with a URN, some sections may be empty if not present on the profile (e.g., no Licenses, no Volunteering, no Languages card, no Top skills in About).

 ---